FannyBaulu/Projet_Java/README.md

 [![forthebadge](http://forthebadge.com/images/badges/built-with-love.svg)](http://forthebadge.com)

-We used Java languague for our source code, SQL Workbench for the database and Scenebuilder for our FXML.
+We used Java language for our source code, SQL Workbench for the database and Scenebuilder for our FXML.
-The images are copyritted and got from the game.
+The images are copyritted and took from the game.
 (Screenshots and Paint :D)

 ## Developpers